 Frank Seals was born in 1942 in Osceola AK, into a huge family that lived in the back of his father's juke-joint.
 The kid would sneak in during the day and play the drums, and at night he got to see men like Robert Nighthawk and Albert King play their Blues.

-Son plays ‘Don’t Lie to Me’ at Buddy’s Club;
+Son plays 'Don't Lie to Me' at the 2001 Chicago Blues Festival;

 Son's second album for Alligator has some of his best tunes, backed by a fine, funky band with sharp horns.
 His big voice and caustic guitar lines make this a classic 'second phase' Chicago Blues album.